MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-vm-image.md

 4. When you add an image, it is only available for Azure Resource Manager-based templates and PowerShell deployments.
 To make an image available to your users as a marketplace item, publish the marketplace item using the steps in the article [Create and publish a Marketplace item](azure-stack-create-and-publish-marketplace-item.md).
 Make sure you note the **Publisher**, **Offer**, **SKU**, and **Version** values.
 You will need them when you edit the resource manager template and Manifest.json in your custom .azpkg.

-## Remove the VM image as an Azure Stack operator using the portal
+## Remove the VM image as an Azure Stack Hub operator using the portal

-1. Open the Azure Stack [administrator portal](https://adminportal.local.azurestack.external).
+1. Open the Azure Stack Hub [administrator portal](https://adminportal.local.azurestack.external).

 2. If the VM image has an associated Marketplace item, select **Marketplace management**, and then select the VM marketplace item you want to delete.